 The Dangers Of Indulgent Parenting

-Do you suspect you or someone you know may be engaging in indulgent parenting?
-Are you worried that indulgent parenting may be harmful to your child or someone else’s?
+Do you suspect you or someone you know may be engaging in parenting that’s indulgent?
+Are you worried that permissive parenting may be harmful to your child or someone else’s?
 You should be.

 The four commonly named styles are: